miljanuscumlic/cli-commands/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details on submitting pull requests to the project.

-## License

-This project is licensed under the Unlicense - see the [UNLICENSE](https://github.com/miljanuscumlic/terminal-commands/blob/git/UNLICENSE) file for details.

 ## Contributors ✨

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and is brought to you by these awesome [contributors](CONTRIBUTORS.md).